everthemore/physics2vec/README.md

 ![alt text](https://raw.githubusercontent.com/everthemore/physics2vec/master/caltechwordcloud.png "arXiv:cond-mat wordcloud")

 ## Notes
 These scripts were tested and run using **Python 3**.
-I have not checked backwards compatibility.
+I have not checked backwards compatibility, but I have heard from people who managed to get it to work in **Python 2** too!
 Feel free to reach out to me in case things don't work out-of-the-box.
 I have not (yet) tried to make the scripts and notebooks super user-friendly, though I did try to comment the code such that you may figure things out by trial-and-error.

 ## Quickstart ##
 If you're already familiar with python, all you need to have are the modules numpy, pyoai, inflect and gensim.
-These should all be easy to install using pip3.
-Then the workflow is as follows:
+These should all be easy to install using pip/pip3.
+Then the workflow is as follows (I used python3):
-1. python3 arXivHarvest.py --section physics:cond-mat --output condmattitles.txt
+1. python arXivHarvest.py --section physics:cond-mat --output condmattitles.txt
-2. python3 parsetitles.py --input condmattitles.txt --output condmattitles.npy
+2. python parsetitles.py --input condmattitles.txt --output condmattitles.npy
-3. python3 trainmodel.py --input condmattitles.npy --size 100 --window 10 --mincount 5 --output condmatmodel-100-10-5
+3. python trainmodel.py --input condmattitles.npy --size 100 --window 10 --mincount 5 --output condmatmodel-100-10-5
-4. python3 askmodel.py --input condmatmodel-100-10-5 --add particle charge
+4. python askmodel.py --input condmatmodel-100-10-5 --add particle charge

 In step 1, we get the titles from arXiv.
 This is a time-consuming step; it took 1.5hrs for the physics:cond-mat section, and so I've provided the files for those in the repository already (i.e. you can skip steps 1 and 2).
 In step 2 we take out the weird symbols etc, and parse it into a \*.npy file.
 In the third step, we train a model with vector size 100, window size 10 and minimum count for words to participate of 5.
 Step 4 can be repeated as often as one desires.